More than Money Blog

-Liz is a partner in the tax department of Broussard Poché, LLP with more than 20 years of experience in virtually every dimension of tax.
+Liz is a partner in the tax department of Broussard Poché, LLP with more than 25 years of experience in virtually every dimension of business.
 She’s cultivated a wealth of knowledge in areas of corporate taxation, financial analysis and business appraisal.
-She shares her knowledge here, on the Broussard Poché, LLP, Blog.
+She shares her knowledge here, on the More than Money Blog.

 John has been with Broussard Poché, LLP for 20 years, becoming one of the go-to sources for audit info.
 Now, John serves as Audit Department Head — performing audits for all types of entities with a special emphasis on financial institutions and Nonprofit Organizations.
-He shares his audit knowledge here, on the Broussard Poché, LLP Blog.
+He shares his audit and general business knowledge here, on the More than Money Blog.